 Real estate transaction is complicated.
 For example, I am helping a client purchase a home.
-I am with her every single step, from our initial consultation, applying for a loan, discovering and comparing neighborhoods, showing homes, researching seller’s motivation and options, bidding, contract negotiation, inspections, more negotiation, vendor referrals, etc. Along the way, I learn about her temperament, her competency as a home owner and mortgagee, her fears and wishes, and her long term goals related to where she lives and works, all of which is sometimes communicated non-verbally.
-I am able to leverage on facts her an there in our negotiation to get the deal best for her, because I know everything about the purchase as well as her wants and needs.
+I am with her every single step, from our initial consultation, applying for a loan, discovering and comparing neighborhoods, showing homes, researching seller’s motivation and options, bidding, contract negotiation, inspections, more negotiation, vendor referrals, etc. Along the way, I learn about her temperament, her competency as a homeowner and mortgagee, her fears and wishes, and her long-term goals related to where she lives and works, all of which are sometimes communicated non-verbally.
+I am able to leverage on facts her an there in our negotiation to get the deal best for her because I know everything about the purchase as well as her wants and needs.

 Sadly for me, most consumers do not understand these aspects of my work because too often their real estate sales and purchases are treated like just another transaction by a “salesperson,” top producing or not.

-Looking around, I seldom see my industry promotes a service mind-set; instead, everywhere I go, all the talks are about making more sales.
+Looking around, I seldom see my industry promotes a service mindset; instead, everywhere I go, all the talks are about making more sales.
 We have transaction management system called “Top Producer.”
 We have coaching program called “Peak Producer.”
-We have ranking by sales volumes.
-We are taught to measure our success by number of transaction sides, average price per transaction, percentage of commission earned per deal, gross commission, number of referrals, conversion rates, etc. Never was I asked by my manager, trainer and business coach, how well am I serving my clients and the community?
+We have to rank by sales volumes.
+We are taught to measure our success by the number of transaction sides, the average price per transaction, the percentage of commission earned per deal, gross commission, number of referrals, conversion rates, etc. Never was I asked by my manager, trainer, and business coach, how well am I serving my clients and the community?

 As service professionals, we are probably the only one that brags about how many more widgets we sell than our competitors.
 Can you imagine Ritz Carlton brags about having the most guests for the year in the hospitality industry?
 And our clients spend way more on their real estate transaction than a stay at Ritz Carlton, even for a starter home.